 Schools

-We are passionate about getting children outdoors, connecting with the natural world and inspiring them to act on behalf of nature.
+We are passionate about getting young people outdoors, connecting with the natural world and inspiring them to act on behalf of nature.
 We have decades of experience in leading and supporting high quality outdoor learning experiences at our centres.
+There are many ways for your school, college or home ed group to experience wildlife and learn about nature, so get in touch.

 Pond dipping Magor Marsh